Dear teenage daughter, I know how hard it is to learn to love yourself. And I know how hard it is not to be liked by others.

 Recently, my teen daughter told me about a girl on her team who she knew didn’t like her.

 She didn’t bully her.
 She didn’t blatantly say things to hurt her feelings.

 But she could feel the disdain.
 She could feel the tension.
 Teenage girls (and some boys) have a way of doing that.

-So, my daughter kept trying.
+So, my people-pleasing daughter kept trying.
 She struck up conversations that didn’t go anywhere.
 She tried to do some nice things.

 But this girl was not interested.

 It’s odd, because they actually have a lot in common, but no matter how my daughter played it, this other girl was not a fan.

 These teenage years can be hard, especially for kids today.

 I always say I’m glad I didn’t grow up in the age of social media.
 It would be hard to see all my friends out at a gathering and wonder why I wasn’t included.
 I think all the filters on social media would have messed with my body image and destroyed my sense of self-worth.
 And with all the recording and social media shaming going on in the world today, it would be hard to have every mistake I made in high school be documented for the world to see.

 And with all the uncertainty in the world right now, it’s no wonder why mental health issues such as anxiety, depression, self-harm, and suicidal ideation are at an all-time high.